 Chiropractic and Osteopathy both started in the USA in the mid 1890’s.
 Nurses in the UK formed the first Physiotherapy society around the same time.
-In an era where mainstream medicine had long since moved away from manual therapy, the founders of these professions saw a need for an alternative to drugs and surgery.
-All the manual therapies have their strengths and there’s a lot of crossover between the manual medicine fields.
+In an era where mainstream medicine had moved away from manual therapy, the founders of these professions saw a need for an alternative to drugs, surgery and other invasive measures.
+All the manual therapies have their strengths and there’s a lot of crossover between the modalities.
 Effective management relies on accurate diagnosis after which a combination and approaches may be required.
-Mostly there are many ways towards recovery although it can be confusing for patients to navigate the manual therapy fields and find an appropriate solution for them.
+For some there may many ways towards recovery although for others just the right approach might be required.
+It can sometimes be confusing for patients to navigate the manual therapy landscape and find an appropriate solution for them.

 Over the last hundred years, all of the health professions have evolved.
 With hundreds of techniques aimed at treatments from head to toe, individual chiropractors, osteopaths and physiotherapists will tend to vary in the way they practice and how they approach a given clinical situation.
 Chiro is Greek for hand and practic obviously rounds out the title to denote a manual practitioner.
 Osteo is a reference to bone and path to disease.
 Physiotherapy is pretty self explanatory.
 With evolution of the manual therapies they have probably become more similar rather than different as modern therapists who are evidence based embrace a range of strategies and treatment styles to suit the problem at hand.

 Analysis of posture, movement, reflexes, muscle tone and strength provide the chiropractor with information regarding the state of the nervous and musculoskeletal systems.